q3769/chunk4j/README.md

     }

     /**
-     * pack/serialize/marshal a chunk POJO into a transport-specific message */ private Message toMessage(Chunk chunk) {
+     * pack/serialize/marshal the chunk POJO into a transport-specific message */ private Message toMessage(Chunk chunk) {
         ...